top of page

 Or if they consider some for what we enjoy as gross as well?

-It wasn’t of seeing all the different types of Italian foods, clothing, or even the mixture of different cultures.
+It wasn’t about seeing all the different types of Italian foods, clothing, or even the mixture of different cultures.

 Snails?